BlasBenito/spatialRF/README.md

 )
 ```

-The results of the function indicate that the model has a higher
-transferability (ability to predict on data not used to train the model
-assessed via spatial cross-validation with `rf_evaluate()`) when `mtry`
-is 29, `min.node.size` is 5, and `num.trees` is 500, but also indicates
-that the gain in transferability is rather low (increased R squared of
-`model.spatial.tuned$tuning$performance.gain`).
-The function returns a
-tuned model only if the tuning finds a solution better than the original
+The function returns a tuned model only if the tuning finds a solution
-model.
-Otherwise the original model is returned (only a new slot named
+better than the original model.
+Otherwise the original model is
-`tuning`is added).
+returned.
+The results of the tuning are stored in the model under the
+name “tuning”.

 # Repeating a model execution